mfherbst/ctx/README.md

 Of cause there could be things I have missed, so please beware that ``ctx`` is *not exactly* ``libctx``.
-It should be noted, however, that *adcman* work with ``ctx`` perfectly and has been used by myself in this way for quite some time now.
+It should be noted, however, that *adcman* work with ``ctx`` perfectly and has been used in this way for over two years in production.

 Other points to mention:
 - ``ctx`` and ``libctx`` largely have the same interface,